Latin Responses Webinar

 The General Principles of Ceremonies of the Roman Rite (For Inferior Ministers) (explains how/when to make the liturgical gestures and reverences) [$13.75]

-After the 4-week curriculum, independent 10-minute testing sessions will be offered to students; this is actually a form of one-on-one training and so an extension of the sessions.
+After the 4-week curriculum, independent coaching/testing sessions are offered to students; this is actually a form of one-on-one training and so an extension of the sessions.

-Upon passing the oral test, a certificate of completion will be provided.
+Upon passing the oral test 100%, a certificate of completion will be provided.

 Conditions and requirements

-While these webinars are primarily for Roman Catholic men and boys (from age 7 or higher), women who want to learn these responses may also attend.
+These webinars are primarily for Roman Catholic men and boys (from age 7 or higher), but women who want to learn these responses may also attend.

 Subscribers should be proficient in cursive, or at least have the ability to write.
-They will need access to pen and paper, lay missal, Bible and an MP3 player.
+They will need access to pen and paper, a lay missal, Bible, and an MP3 player.

 Due to the 4-week curriculum length, session dates are tentative.
 If required, a session will be rescheduled.

-Subscribers will need a computer/laptop/tablet/smartphone fully enabled with audio, microphone, and display.
+Subscribers will need an electronic device fully enabled with audio, microphone, and display.
 Zoom’s screen-sharing mode will be utilized for the presentation slides.